-How this is assessed
+Accreditation criteria Minimum requirements How this is assessed Provision of adequate perioperative pain management.
+Compliance with PS41(G) Position state on acute pain management, PS45(PM) Position statement on the patients' rights pain management and associated responsibilities There should be a mechanism for provisi acute pain management as part of the perioperative care for the patient.
+Self-assessment.
+Facilities inspection.
+Interviews with head of department, senior staff, post-anaesthesia care unit staff, trainees.
+Trainee feedback.
 Provision of adequate care in the transport of critically ill patients.
 Compliance with PS52(G) Guideline for transport of critically ill patients.
 Self-assessment.
 Facilities inspection.
 Systems and facilities to deal with patients selected for day care surgery.
-Compliance with PG15(POM) Guideline for the perioperative care of patients selected for day stay procedures.
-Self-assessment.
+Compliance with PG15(POM) Guideline for the perioperative care of patients selected for day stay procedures Self-assessment.
 Facilities inspection.
 In relation to Paediatrics: The hospital must have adequate systems and facilities to deal with paediatric patients.
 Compliance, where relevant, with PG29(A) Guideline for the provision of anaesthesia care to children.
 Self-assessment.
 Facilities inspection.
 Standard 2 - Clinical experience Clinical caseload and range adequate for RGA training.
 Caseload and complexity suitable for defined stages of training offered (see Rural Generalist Anaesthesia Training Program Curriculum).
 Hospitals collaborate with rural sites to provide trainees with immersion experience.
 Self-assessment.
 Trainee e- portfolios.
 Trainee opinions.
 Interviews with supervisor of training, trainees.
 Specialised study unit experience.
 A sufficient caseload required to meet the paediatrics and obstetrics requirements.
 Caseload and complexity suitable for specialised study units offered.
 Hospitals to collaborate with sites with paediatric and obstetrics experience, if necessary.
 Self-assessment.
 Trainee e- portfolios.
 Trainee opinions.
 Interview with the supervisors and trainees

-Accreditation criteria Minimum requirements How this is assessed Standard 3 - Supervision Have sufficient full-time equivalent FANZCA or RGA (specialists/DipRGA holder) supervision at all times for all trainees.
-Adequate supervision levels as described in the DRGA training handbook. - Trainee experience surveys.
+Accreditation criteria Minimum requirements How this is assessed Standard 3 - Supervision Have sufficient full-time equivalent FANZCA or RGA (specialists/RGA holder) supervision at all times for all trainees.
+Adequate supervision levels as described in the RGA training handbook.
+Trainee experience surveys.
 Feedback from trainees.
 Trainee e-portfolios.
 Interviews with trainees, supervisor of training, senior staff and head of department.
 Supervision levels appropriate.
 Consistency in supervision between elective and acute/emergency clinical work around the clock, seven days a week.
 Patterns of supervision that allow trainee progression towards independent practice.
 Trainee experience surveys.
 Feedback from trainees.
 Trainee e-portfolios.
-Interviews with trainees, supervisor of training, senior staff and head of department. --------------------------------- -- ---

-Standard 4 - Supervisory roles and assessment
+Interviews with trainees, supervisor of training, senior staff and head of department.
+Standard 4 - Supervisory roles and assessment RGA Supervision levels Sufficient stable medical workforce.

-ANZCA Supervision levels

-Sufficient stable medical workforce.

 A suitably qualified director/head of department.
 A minimum of one FTE specialist who holds FANZCA.
 A minimum of two full-time equivalent anaesthesia staff with qualifications acceptable to ANZCA Council (May include an SIMG being assessed under regulation 23 who is appointed to a senior staff or a provisional fellowship post and been assessed as substantially comparable to FANZCA).

-Rostering that minimises the impact of fatigue for both senior staff and trainees (PG43(A) Guideline on fatigue risk management in anaesthesia practice).

-Staffing adequate for workload (PS42(A)

-Position statement on staffing of accredited
+Rostering that minimises the impact of fatigue for both senior staff and trainees (PG43(A) Guideline on fatigue risk management in anaesthesia practice) Staffing adequate for workload (PS42(A) Position statement on staffing of accredited departments of anaesthesia) Self-assessment (datasheet), Staffing list provided by department.

-departments of anaesthesia).

-Self-assessment (datasheet),

-Staffing list provided by department.

 Senior and trainee rosters provided by department.
 Trainee experience survey.
 Senior staff interview.
 Head of department/director interview.